msmfsd/codefolio-guide/README.md

  - Project technology chips
  - Project code snippet display

 > Codefolio & Codefolio API are seperate projects that connect with each other to create your developer folio.
 Codefolio is the static front-end website & CMS, built with React, that displays your folio to the public and allows you to login and edit it.
 Codefolio API is a RESTful API server, built with NodeJS and MongoDB, that performs CRUD operations on data requested by your Codefolio.
+[View Codefolio preview](https://goo.gl/photos/fqhDKEvH9RTejUzY9)

 #### Why have a seperate frontend and backend?